Wantable Style Edit Review

 There are many pros to include in this Wantable style edit review.
 They include:

-- affordable styling fee that’s on par with what other online stylist companies charge
+- The affordable styling fee thatโs on par with what other online stylist companies charge.

-- brands of Wantable clothing that I recognized or was familiar with or, frankly, already owned.
+- There are brands of Wantable clothing that I recognized or was familiar with or, frankly, already owned.

-- option to exchange clothing for a different size
+- It has an option to exchange clothing for a different size.

-- you get seven (7) pieces in a Wantable Style Edit or Wantable Fitness Edit
+- You get seven (7) pieces in a Wantable Style Edit or Wantable Active Edit.

 Wantable style edit cons